neogeny/TatSu/mkdocs/docs/mini-tutorial.md

     ;
 ```

-Save the annotated grammar in `calc_annotated.ebnf`, change the grammar filename in `calc.py` and re-execute it to get the resulting AST:
+Save the annotated grammar in `calc_annotated.tatsu`, change the grammar filename in `calc.py` and re-execute it to get the resulting AST:

 ``` python
 # ANNOTATED AST